oxcened/phone-js/packages/core/README.md

 Scalability was also thought of since every route (therefore app) is lazy loaded.

-I will be adding a tutorial in the future on how to code an phone app but in the meantime you can take a look at those existing in `src/app/phoneApps`.
+I will be adding a tutorial in the future on how to code a phone app but in the meantime you can take a look at those existing in `src/app/phoneApps`.

-Contributions are welcome and encouraged ✨

 Check out the demo [here](https://iphone-js.web.app/).